Semerkhet: Year by year records

+"Calamity"

-Egyptologists and historians pay special attention to the entrance "Destruction of Egypt" in the second window of Semerkhet's year records.
-The inscription gives no further information about that event, but it has a resemblance to the Manetho's report.
+Egyptologists and historians pay special attention to the entry "Destruction of Egypt" in the second window of Semerkhet's year records.
+The inscription gives no further information about that event, but it has a resemblance to Manetho's report.
 The Eusebian version says: "His son, Semémpsês, who reigned for 18 years; in his reign a very great calamity befell Egypt."
 The Armenian version sounds similar: "Mempsis, 18 years.
 Under him many portents happened and a great pestilence occurred."
 None of the documents from after Semerkhet's reign provide any details about this "calamity".